 Genesis 29:29-30:8.
 Bilhah, the handmaid or servant of Rachel, had two sons, Dan and Naphtali, whose father was Jacob.

-It was the custom of those times if the wife was barren.
-Then an another woman would give birth to children for her.
+It was the custom of those times, if the wife was barren, that another woman, a servant, would give birth to children for her.

-Bilhah was not from the family of Laban but a servant in the extended household.
+Bilhah was not from the family of Laban, but was a servant in the extended household.

 Her Hebrew name means: tender.